andrew-e/bbc-sound-effects/README.md

 ## Disclaimer:

+1. If you only want a subset of the files, please go through BBCSoundEffects.csv and remove any row of a sound you aren't interested in.
+This would be beneficial to both you and the BBC.
-1. This shouldn't be parallelized cause the BBC wouldn't be very happy if we did.
+2. This shouldn't be parallelized cause the BBC wouldn't be very happy if we did.
 I'm not sure they would be happy with this existing at all.
-2. The 'picking up where you left off' functionality is dependant on the BBCSoundEffects.csv not changing.
+3. The 'picking up where you left off' functionality is dependant on the BBCSoundEffects.csv not changing.
 If that csv changes order (or structure) this will do strange things.

 ## Instructions: